bchugg/bchugg.github.io/_research_notes/self-normalized-mixture.md

 This is precisely \eqref{eq:abbasi_bound}.

 What happened here?
 In the variational approach we also considered a mixture over supermartingales (the same supermartingales, in fact).
 But the mixture was data-dependent, and we paid the price for data-dependency with a KL divergence.
-Here we just stuck to a mixture over a data-independent distributions, and somehow out popped the same bound.
+Here we just stuck to a mixture over a data-independent distribution, and somehow out popped the same bound.
 The KL divergence was implicit in the calculation.

 Is this a more general phenomenon?
 What's the precise relationship between these two methods?